paspring/paspring.github.io/_posts/2025-01-17-creating-sharepoint-lists-programmatically-with-python.md

 ---

 ## **Step 3: Add a Column to an Existing SharePoint List (One by One)**

-This function **dynamically adds a single column** to an existing SharePoint list.

 ```python
 from office365.sharepoint.fields.field_type import FieldType